Putnam3145/auxmos/docs/MIGRATING.md

 # 2.3 - ?
 1. New hook `/datum/controller/subsystem/air/proc/equalize_turfs_auxtools` required for feature `katmos`
 2. `--package auxmos` flag is no longer needed
+3. Flag ATMOS_ADJACENT_ANY = 1 is no longer needed to be set for the adjacent turf to be added